Māui: Creation of Hawai'i

 Māui also is credited with the creation of the Hawaiian islands, when he went on a fishing expedition with his friends, and, using a magic fish hook, pulled up various island groups from the oceanic depths.
 In some versions of the Hawaiian fisherman story, Māui is said to be a bad fisherman.
 His brothers would mock him for not catching any fish and he would retaliate with mischievous tricks against them.
 Māui and all his brothers were sons to a divine father and mother but only Māui was granted miraculous powers, which is why Māui was able to possess this magical hook made from the bones of his divine ancestors.
 One day, his brothers went fishing but would not permit Māui to join them on the canoe, and this irritated Māui.
 When they returned, Māui told them that, had he gone with them, they would have caught many more fish rather than just a single shark.
 His brothers considered his remark and then took him out on their next trip.
 They asked him where all the "good" fish were.
 Māui then threw in his magical hook baited with Alae birds, sacred to his mother Hina.
 The ocean floor began to move and generate huge waves while Māui asked his brothers to paddle fast to accommodate for the oncoming fish.
 They paddled with great power and were getting tired but Māui told them not to look back because if they did the fish would run away.
 One of the brothers disobeyed and the fishing line snapped, revealing new islands.
 Had nobody looked back, there would have been more islands.

 The secret of fire

-As men had not yet discovered fire, during Māui's tenure in a land of perpetual volcanic eruptions and fire in the mountaintops, Māui decided that rather than periodically hike for dozens of miles across corals just to obtain glowing embers of the extinguished fires put out the previous night by cold winds, he decided upon a simpler solution.
+As humans had not yet discovered fire, during Māui's tenure in a land of perpetual volcanic eruptions and fire in the mountaintops, Māui decided that rather than periodically hike for dozens of miles across corals just to obtain glowing embers of the extinguished fires put out the previous night by cold winds, he decided upon a simpler solution.
 He would bring the fire to him.
 Māui knew of a tribe of intelligent birds that mastered the art of fire-making.
 His plan was to capture their leader, and coerce from him the secret of fire.
 The bird taught him that he should rub certain sticks together in order to produce fire, and this is how the secret of fire was brought to humanity.